 “Winter sees an uptick in the number of home fires and cases of carbon monoxide poisoning because people are running their furnaces and boilers overtime in order to keep warm.
 To keep your family safe, check the batteries on your smoke and carbon monoxide detectors and change them if needed.”

 Also, there are some actions around the yard that impact your home.
 Winter storms shed rain, sleet and snow on trees.
 During the fall, take the time to trim some trees that are near your home to prevent home damage.
 In addition, clean the gutters and possibly install leaf guards to help proper drainage of snow and rain caused by winter storms.
 By helping ensure clean water ways, it will prevent buildup that may lead to ice dams during cold and freezing temperatures.

 Weatherization is an important annual task that homeowners should take for a variety of reasons.
 Certain parts of proper weatherization can be quite costly, but help contribute to reduced savings over time.
 For homeowners that may or may not be in long-term homes, then find a savings calculator and determine if it makes financial sense to undertake costly projects.
 Alternatively, there are some smaller tasks related that are easy to complete and should be done each year.

 For any and all winterization questions, then SolvIt has the expertise to answer specific questions.
 Homeowners that are serious about protecting the value of their home, while reducing costs, should consider a home energy checkup because the findings really help identify ways to protect your home and savings.
-Additionally, if there are issues with major appliances, like your furnace, then SolvIt has a deal through November 31, 2015.

 We hope this helps enlighten homeowners on the role weatherization plays to protect your home.
 Please feel free to reach out to SolvIt with any questions or schedule a service!